InserirAquiNome/crypto/0_PGP.md

 ### Creating a Linux Live Distro

-I will use Slackware Linux Live to this setup
+I will use Slackware Linux Live for this setup

 https://docs.slackware.com/slackware:liveslak